Ashauntis/phaser3template/README.md

 # Phaser on Heroku
 ## Installation
 ### Local
+To setup a local install perform the following steps:

+    git clone [this]
+    cd [this]
+    npm install
+    npm update
+    npm run build
+    npm run start

 ### Heroku
 When using this project as a template you must run `set-buildpacks.bat` to properly configure your Heroku Dyno.